IBM-Cloud/openwhisk-workshops/bootcamp/README.md

 Next, let's query a particular book.
 To do so use your REST client to submit a `GET` again.

-Hand-over the following query parameter to define the selector (you can use snippet 20):
+Hand-over the following query parameter to define the selector:

 ```json
 {